 the Anus, force the Prana upwards from Muladhara, circumnavigate the six-petaled

 Svadhisthana thrice, reach the Manipura, go beyond Anahata, hold the Prana under

 control in Visuddhi, enter Anja, meditate upon Paramahamsa and then attain Nirvikalpa Samadhi.
 Drink the nectar generated by commingling of Moon, Sun and

 Agni or fire, then enter the Brahmarandhra or thousand petalled lotus.
 There

 external form.
-This is the Paramahamsa resembling a crore of suns, by whose
+This is the Paramahamsa resembling ten millions of suns, by whose

 radiance the entire world is completely enveloped.